IhebRIAHI-Horizon/Ecommerce_Front/README.md

 ### Features

 1. Home Page: Displaying new added products (last 6/ last 15).
-2. Products: List products by gender, men or women, pageable with fixed size 6.
+2. Products: List products with filters (gender, color, price...etc) and pagination with fixed size 6.
 3. Cart: Add , edit quantity and delete products from the cart.
 4. Admin Dashboard: Charts(static for now), Edit products page: CRUD operations.
 5. Login page: Admins only can login for now.